 Interesting emerging markets that are specifically mentioned include Nigeria, Kenya, Turkey, Mexico, Vietnam, Philppines, Indonesia, Thailand, Colombia, Sri Lanka & Sub-Saharan Africa in general.

 One way to play these trends?
 To identify companies that are actively growing their sales and channel in these markets - that's an indirect way to capture the future value of these opportunities.

 The curse of 'self-attribution' biasBut many business owners eschew these steps for their own business.
 The typical justifications are based on either the risk of that expansion, or the lack of need based on adequacy of domestic business.

 These are really two sides of the same coin, because risk is a relative measure.
 They're not necessarily saying that developing the market in Vietnam is too risky, but that it's riskier than committing the resources, which that effort would otherwise require, to the domestic effort.

 But there's a huge flaw in that position.
-Psychologists will tell you that people nearly always attribute their success to their own actions.
+Psychologists will tell you that people nearly always attribute their success to their own actions according to self-serving bias1.
 For the moderately successful American business owner that could be justified.
 Alternatively the moderate success could be a function of a few sound actions and a generally favorable market.
 In reality, it's almost always a combination.